Virtual-Coffee/VC-Community-Docs/monthly-challenges/facilitators-docs.md

 A blog post is optional.
 However, introducing and promoting our challenges to the public and our members through blog posts is one of the good ways to engage folks to do the challenge with us.

-### Throughout the Challenge
+### During the Challenge

-Please read the `facilitators-guide.md` file in each challenge folder for the tasks throughout the challenge.
+Please read the `facilitators-guide.md` file in the challenge's folder for the tasks to be completed during the challenge.

 ### Post Month

 - Provide feedback in the `#vc-monthly-challenge-team` channel, like what went well and what could've gone better for the challenge.
 Let us know the support you need and things you think would be nice to do next time.
-- Update the `facilitators-guide.md` with the new async script templates and new things the team has done during the month.
+- Update the `facilitators-guide.md` in the challenge's folder with the new async script templates and new things the team has done during the month.